chanzuckerberg/scRNA-python-workshop/content/intro/setup.md

 #### For the single-cell analysis track:

-6. In the terminal window that opens, copy and paste the following and press `Enter`:
+2. In the terminal window, copy and paste the following and press `Enter`:

    `python3 -m pip install cellxgene`